Joukowsky Institute for Archaeology and the Ancient World

 Fieldwork

-The Joukowsky Institute and Brown University, more broadly, presently sponsor archaeological field projects in Egypt, Greece, Italy, Jordan, Mexico, Sardinia, Sudan, Turkey, and in Providence, Rhode Island.
+The Joukowsky Institute and Brown University, more broadly, presently sponsor archaeological field projects in Egypt, Greece, Italy, Jordan, Mexico, Sardinia, Turkey, and in Providence, Rhode Island.
 Brown graduate students and undergraduates are welcome to apply to participate in these endeavors, or to explore other fieldwork opportunities.

 Current Field Projects